dan-leo/masters/thesis/v8/3_design.md

 These identifiers are related to the specific cell towers the UE is connected to.

 The Cell ID is the physical network cell ID.
 EARFCN uniquely identifies the LTE band and carrier frequency.
 PCIs, or Physical Cell Identifiers provide a psuedo-unique value for identifying eNodeBs and is a unique identifier for serving cells.
+The PCI value is created from two components - PSS and SSS.
+The PSS, Primary Synchronization Signal, has the value 0, 1, or 2.
+The SSS, Secondary Synchronization Signal, can have a value between 0 and 167.

 Table: PCI, Cell ID count and EARFCN after K-means cluster filtering with tuples in (Ublox, Quectel) format. {#tbl:nw_parameters}